8 Essential Graphic Design Skills Employers Love to See

 Whether you’re looking to get a leg up in your career, get started in graphic design or just branch out into a new area of expertise, you can’t go wrong by focusing on developing these design skills.

 Even if you haven’t heard of these skills before, it’s never too late to start learning.
-But before you dive in, check out our article “8 Types of Graphic Design Jobs You May Not Know About” to learn more about the roles in which you could be putting those skills to work.
+But before you dive in, check out our articles “8 Types of Graphic Design Jobs You May Not Know About” or " The In-Demand Animation Skills You Need to Make Design Come to Life" to learn more.

 1Singh, Satyendra, Department of Administrative Studies, University of Winnipeg, Impact of Color on Marketing, [accessed January 10, 2022] https://www.emeraldinsight.com/doi/full/10.1108/00251740610673332